ISPBANANA/FLEARN/README.md

 | 6710545733 | Phruek Chantarasittiphon | Full-stack Developer |

 ### 🎓 Academic Project
-This project is developed as part of the **Individual Software Process (ISP)** course at KMITL.
+This project is developed as part of the **Individual Software Process (ISP)** course at Kasetsart University.
 It demonstrates modern web development practices, agile methodologies, and collaborative software engineering.

 ## 🙏 Acknowledgments